 The information security team recognized that the most significant cyber risk is email-borne threats: it was time to prioritize a project to defend against these attacks.

 Of greatest concern were end users clicking on malicious links or falling for business email compromise (BEC), with high potential for theft of funds and information.

 Although the company relied on industry-known email and web security technology to protect it from phishing attacks, the team found itself frequently “tuning” the security gateways and adding rules to block messages after attacks got through.
 Therefore, executives and end users worried their email was not secure.
 While the IT team can control software updates, they can’t control which links end users click on or whether they fall for a BEC email.
 The team recognized the need for technology to better defend the company against malicious links and phishing attacks.

-The Area 1 service successfully detected and blocked substantial numbers of phishing emails, including credential harvesting and BEC attacks.
+The Cloudflare service successfully detected and blocked substantial numbers of phishing emails, including credential harvesting and BEC attacks.
 In one incident, an email sent to the CFO that appeared to be from the CEO, requesting a transfer of funds, was detected and blocked before it reached the CFO’s inbox, averting potential financial loss.

-Area 1 is now operational company-wide, protecting this Fortune 500 leader against email and web-based phishing attacks.
+Cloudflare is now operational company-wide, protecting this Fortune 500 leader against email and web-based phishing attacks.
 Over one year, the service processed 375 million email messages and stopped upwards of eight million targeted phishing attempts.
 The multitude of stopped attacks includes credential harvesting threats that spoof brands such as Outlook, Paypal, UPS, and Apple; links resolving to sites or files with malicious payloads; and email attachments with embedded malicious code or links.